rust-lang/rust/text/0000-rename-int-uint.md

 # Summary

 This RFC proposes that we rename the pointer-sized integer types `int/uint` to stress the fact that they are pointer-sized, so as to avoid misconceptions and misuses.

-Also, please see **Alternative C and D** for a possible alternative/enhancement that may or may not be a better solution.
+Among all the candidates, this RFC author (@CloudiDust) considers `imem/umem` to be his favourite names.

 # Motivation